josefs/meta-paper/paper.md

               )
 ~~~

-However, there doesn't seem to be any way of converting push arrays to
+However, there doesn't seem to be any way of converting Push arrays to
-pull array without allocating memory and thereby destroying
+Pull array without allocating memory and thereby destroying
 fusion.
 This asymmetry might seem disturbing but is hardly surprising;
-pull- and push arrays have different strength and weaknesses so we
+Pull- and Push arrays have different strength and weaknesses so we
 should not expect to be able to convert freely between the two.
 In
 fact, when implementing stencil computations we will use this
 asymmetry to our advantage (see below, section \ref{sec:stencil}).